 This is where installing numerous smoke detectors throughout one’s house comes into play.
 Consider these your 24/7 fire sentries: ever-vigilant, monitoring the air you breathe to ensure that you aren’t caught unawares.
 Indeed, smoke detectors are so important that they decrease your risk of dying in a house fire by roughly 50%.

 In short, you need them.

 Where do you install them, though?

-It makes no sense to install a home security system that you’re not going to keep functional.
+Think about it: it makes no sense to install a home security system that you’re not going to keep functional.
 The same principle applies to your fire plan.

-Make sure it works!
+So make sure it works!

 Create a Fire Escape Plan

 Sometimes, fires occur regardless of how many precautions you put in place.
 As such, you’ve likely heard numerous stories of townhouses that caught on fire because of faulting electrical wiring, a malfunctioning furnace, or a defective appliance.

 What these stories teach us is that, in spite of our best efforts, many common causes of fires are outside of our control.
 This is where having a fire escape plan is key.

 Failing to prepare is not an option.
 Remember what Benjamin Franklin said: “If you fail to plan, you plan to fail.”